ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-11-02-ancient-star-maps.md

 Stay tuned to our channels, since we'll likely have some shows featuring this material when we return to in-person formats.

 ---

+Notes

+1. We used the word 'made' in reference to the measurements of the star positions.
+However, it is very likely that Ptolemy did not in fact make many of these measurements, but instead updated and transformed the existing catalog of the ancient Greek astronomy Hipparcos.

+---